johntchampion/verse-memorize-ui/README.md

-# Verse Memorize — frontend
+# Verse Memorize — Progressive Web App

 A mobile-first, installable PWA for daily scripture memorization.
 Users work through a fixed bank of 100 verses, three at a time: new verses are drilled